wenqian-xing/OIT604-Final-Project/README.md

 The repo includes a code replication for the synthetic experiments in the paper ["Posterior Sampling via Autoregressive Generation"](https://arxiv.org/abs/2405.19466).

-By Wenqian Xing and Joyee Wang.
+By Wenqian Xing (wxing@stanford.edu) and Joyee Wang.